2021 Photo Contest is Closed.

 - There are a few topics that are always underrepresented: older students (say, 13 years or older); moms with their children; dads enjoying Sonlight with their children; parents using their Instructor's Guide; single parents who are teaching their children; people with physical or mental challenges; photos that show international flavor; emotionally grabbing moments that happen in the midst of discovering something new; Science experiments; Language Arts work.
 If you have a photo of one of these—send it along!

-- Specificity rules.
+- Specificity rules for captions:

 - This is not specific: "Sonlight is great!
 We love it so much and it's perfect for us!"